SatoryKono/ChEMBL_data_acquisition/docs/USAGE.md

 written with matching suffixes, for example `activity_independent.csv` or `assay_same_document.csv`.

-Each command supports the common flags `--sep`, `--encoding` and `--log-level`.
+Each command supports the common flags `--sep`, `--encoding`, `--log-level` and `--config-strict`.
 The default output path mirrors the input location and can be manually overridden with `--output` where available.
+Use `--no-config-strict` to allow unknown keys in `config.yaml`.

 ### Configuration overrides